invrz/quickdock/README.md

 ## Libraries
 QuickDock uses various Cargo packages to make different parts of the app work which includes:

-`tray-item` to appear in system tray
-`rdev` to listen to keystrokes and shortcuts
+- `rdev` to listen to keystrokes and shortcuts
-`tauri` for user interface
+- `tauri` for user interface

 ## EOD